denten-books/plain-text/2-surface.md

 and "plungers" [@goldberg_controller_1915].
 Early paper-based storage media, from Morse code-based ticker tape systems, to the telegraphs of Hughes and Baudot, and to punch cards that powered weaving looms, player pianos, and census tabulators coupled message and control.
-The era of ticker tape punch cards can be thought to end with the mass-market introduction of IBM's Magnetic Tape/Selectric Typewriter in 1964.

 By the late 1920s the "Morse men" were being replaced with more efficient automated devices.
 By the 1930s, devices variously known as "printer